Teacher of the Year

 For System-Level (School District) Teacher of the Year

 · District selection committees should include educators with a variety of experience, such as curriculum supervisors, principals, teacher leaders, and previous Teachers of the Year (district, region, grand division winner, or state Teachers of the Year), to review applications of each school-level Teacher of the Year.
-Each selection committee should include diverse representation based on gender, race, subject areas, and the grade bands to be considered (pre-K–4, 5–8, 9–12).
+Each selection committee should include diverse representation based on gender, race, subject areas, and the grade bands to be considered (grades pre-k & elementary, middle and high school).

-· Committees select one teacher from each category (pre-K–4, 5–8, 9–12) to represent the district in the region-level selection process.
+· Committees select one teacher from each category (grades pre-k & elementary, middle and high school) to represent the district in the region-level selection process.
 Please note that these categories refer to the grade taught by the teacher and do not refer to the grade structure or designation of the school.

 For Region-Level Application